 Has a dentist told you that your cavities or receding gums are your fault because you are drinking too much Coke, you don’t floss enough or you need to stop breastfeeding your baby?
 And you know that isn’t true!

 I’m a natural oral health coach and I’m not going to blame you or shame you.

 The underlying causes of your oral health issues are not your fault!

 Nature or nurture, ancestry or environment, free will or systemic oppression, unconscious emotions or the degraded food system are the factors that make your teeth and gums vulnerable to disease.

 Even though your tooth decay and gum disease is not your fault, it is within your power to change.

-You can turn your oral health around with natural strategies and healthy habits.
+I can help you to turn your oral health around with natural strategies, healthy habits and intuitive insights.